ObiajuluM/WalkIt-v1-Demo/README.md

 Walk It is an app that pays you to stay active.

+###### this is just a demo and in no way the complete project, what you find here is just to show you what is possible and to prove i can build it

 #### If you are an andriod user, you can download the already bundled APK. currently it can only read steps from your device, other functionalities are a work in progress

 ## Getting Started